ellaowens/ellaowens/README.md

 Throughout my time in the TKH cybersecurity fellowship, I participated in a collaborative team to demonstrate an understanding and application of AWS services for building a secure lab in the AWS Cloud environment.
 The project involved leveraging AWS services to create a secure infrastructure that can protect against various cyber threats and attacks.
 For the final months of this cybersecurity fellowship I joined other students to create a capstone project: [Cybersecurity Training Range](https://github.com/cybertrainingrange/cybertraininingrange.io/blob/main/README.md).

+• 📝 I am also learning Project Management and Scrum Master skills with TKH's Phase 4 certification preparation course.
+I am currently completing a Project Management Capstone while working along side Lead Product Manager and Senior Technical Project Manager for Wikipedia Apps.

+• 🌴 Eu também estou aprendendo português y espanhol

 • 📚 My certifications:
 - ISC<sup>2</sup> Certified in Cybersecurity
 - AWS Certified Cloud Practitioner

-• 📝 I am also learning Project Management and Scrum Master skills with TKH's Phase 4 certification preparation course.
-I am currently completing a Project Management Capstone while working along side Lead Product Manager and Senior Technical Project Manager for Wikipedia Apps.

-• 🌴 Eu também estou aprendendo português
+- Scrum Foundation Professional Certification (SFPC)
+- Google Project Management

 ## <h3 align="left">Languages and Tools:</h3>